Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Like if your neighbor's there and you say, hey, can I use your ladder?

-I'm glad your mom's okay.
+I'm glad your mom's okay, right?

-So that's not a problem.
+So that's not an issue, right?

-The emergency nature of it.
+So the issue is the emergency nature of it.

-Now, if somebody is ill and they need money, it's not the same level of emergency.
+Now, If somebody is ill and they need money, it's not the same level of emergency.

 So you can go to your neighbors and say, because permission after the fact is required for it to not be theft, right?